 Amref Health Africa is one of the primary providers of fistula repair and education in East Africa.
 Each year, 50,000-100,000 women worldwide, with the largest share in sub-Saharan Africa, are affected by obstetric fistula, a devastating condition caused by difficult, prolonged childbirth that results in tears between the vagina and rectum or bladder, creating a hole in the birth canal.
 Women living with fistula suffer from constant incontinence, shame, and extreme alienation from their families and communities.

-We operate free, mobile fistula repair camps that go directly to poor communities and hospitals in Kenya, Tanzania, Uganda and South Sudan.
+We operate free, mobile fistula repair camps that go directly to poor communities and hospitals in Kenya, Tanzania, Uganda, South Sudan, Senegal, Ghana and Nigeria.
 These camps run longer than normal outreach visits, allowing more women in remote regions to reach them for treatment.

 Fistula is often caused by a difficult or prolonged labor.
 To help prevent fistula, we also train local health workers to provide quality maternal health care services.
 Nurses and midwives learn to promote and provide quality care visits during pregnancy, identify and manage pregnancy complications, and perform emergency cesarean sections.
 After women receive the reconstruction operation, they are re-integrated into their communities through counseling and even vocational and entrepreneurial training.

 This circuit provides reconstructive surgery to adults and children with severe burns, hand and foot disabilities, leprosy disfigurement, and other debilitating conditions.
 Through a partnership with Smile Train, we also perform cleft lip and palate reconstruction.
 Approximately 10,000 infants are born with cleft lip and palate throughout East Africa each year.
 The partnership also allows us to promote these surgical services through radio interviews, television interviews and brochures that let communities know when and where the services will be available to them.